-What to Do in Banff National Park Get settled in your hotel, then head down Banff Avenue, the main street in this delightful village, to the chalet-like building housing the Banff Information Centre.
+What to Do in Banff National Park Get settled in your hotel, then head down Banff Avenue, the main street in this delightful village, to the chalet-like building housing the Banff Visitor Centre.
 Inside—in addition to the racks of brochures—are friendly, informative folks ready to listen to your plans, answer your questions, offer advice about trail conditions and make suggestions about what to see and what to do in the town and park.

 Glide over treetops to mountain summits for panoramic views of the Canadian Rockies.
 The Banff Gondola lifts passengers to the top of Sulphur Mountain for vistas of the town and the mountains surrounding it and is one of the top things to do in Banff National Park.
 The Lake Louise Summer Gondola and Wildlife Interpretive Centre provides a similar experience for the emerald-hued lake and the Continental Divide.